15 Best Running Trails In Denver You Can Visit Today

 14. Ferril Lake Loop

-A short 2.1km around this quiet and peaceful lake is a great way to dust off the cobwebs and get out amongst nature, and there’s certainly plenty of wildlife to see on this trail as you run.
+If you are looking for a short and easy run in Denver, then this 2.1km might be for you.
+It goes around a peaceful lake and is a great way to dust off the cobwebs and get out amongst nature.
+There’s certainly plenty of wildlife to see on this trail as you run.

 The entire loop is paved too, and there are even plenty of benches for you to rest on once you’ve finished as well, which is why so many people enjoy this simple loop.